 Income, Income, Yay, Yay.
 Who doesn't like more income?
 I am here to tell the tale of how I managed to increase my income over 60% (!!!) from January to June of this year, and how you can increase your income with three steps, a little bravery, and a lot of grit.
 To start, let's go over the example from my own life.
+I want to talk about income diversification because it's been a hot topic around here lately since my post on how I'm saving 40% of my income went live on Learnvest, and then another post I wrote about increasing my income 60% appeared on The Huffington Post.
+The two go hand-in-hand, and I wanted to piece it all together for you today.

-I’m not going to break down the percentages for you specifically, but my total income in January 2014 was $3950.00 for the whole month.
+- My total income in January 2014 was $3950.00 for the whole month.
 (All of the dollar amounts indicate take home, after tax income…)

 Not too bad, eh?
 Since this is the biggest income increase I've been able to leverage well…ever..I decided to break down just how I was able to make such a sizable jump.

-Increase Your Salary
+#1 – Increase Your Salary

-I plan on doing a post on diversifying your income streams later on, but the side hustle is an extremely important part in increasing your earnings.
+I count “blog income”: (click here to read how to start a profitable blog of your own!) advertising revenue for the site differently from revenue I get from my freelance clients.
+Extra money is always nice when you can get it, and I make money on the site in many different ways including affiliates and sales of my own products.
+The side hustle is an extremely important part (if not MOST important part) of increasing your earnings.
 Not to mention that if another emergency were to happen again and I found myself without a full-time gig, I'd still have close to 40% of my total income stream to rely on.

 One of the best ways to increase side hustle income without working more is to adjust your prices.
 Read my piece on how to do this here.

 Finally, finally..I was able to increase income by leveraging assets I already had, namely my house.
 I was able find a renter for the third bedroom in my home.
 As you can see I was making 0 dollars from tenant income in January, and now it accounts for about 7%.
-Yay!
 If you have spare bedrooms in your home, you could be leaving cash on the table.
 I won't lie, sometimes I think the additional privacy would be nice, but having that extra sense of security is nicer.

-If you can do the math on the after-tax take home pay from May, it means I am inching closer and closer to that six-figure (before tax) salary.
+If you can do the math on the after-tax take-home pay from May, it means I am inching closer and closer to that six-figure (before tax) salary.
 I had wanted to hit this before I turn 30, but if things continue to go well, it looks like I may hit that well before.